fanicey/leetcode-python/06GraphDfsBfs.md

 1. adjacency-list: good for sparse graphs
 2. adjacency-matrix: good for dense graphs
 # Problems

 ## DFS

+DFS on tree is much easier because there is no cycle.
+DFS on general graphs with cycles need to color the nodes to avoid endless loop.

 ### Template
 Graph nodes can be {white, gray, black}
 * white: have not been visited